Shaik-mohd-huzaifa/px-to-Vw-and-Vw-Converter/README.md

 **Px Stand for Pixels**

-> ## Fluctuating Units
+> ## Fluctuating Units / Relative Units

 Hence the _Fluctuating_ word refers to the changing in the size or lenght of a html or documnent elements and this is only with the **Vw and Vh**.
-There is way where we we can set PX and make a Responsive webpage.
+There is way where we can set PX and make a Responsive webpage.
 But it is not that effective.
 It takes allot of efforts and practice.

 > ## That two unit are